 If Windows 10 is stuck on restarting, loading some screen with the spinning dots animation moving endlessly, welcome mode, login screen, starting Windows or will not boot, you will have to boot in Safe Mode or Advanced Startup Options to either troubleshoot or restore the system.

 One fine day you boot your Windows 10 PC, and you see that it is stuck on the loading some screen.
 What do you do?
-How do you fix your Windows 10 PC when you cant even access the desktop?
+How do you fix your Windows 10 PC when you can’t even access the desktop?
 There are many similar situations.
 This can happen after a driver update, some graphics issue, and sometimes even after a major Windows 10 Update.
-Your PC may be stuck on any screen – it could be stuck restarting or in an endless reboot loop, stuck at log in screen, Ready to install, Preparing security options, Restoring your previous version of Windows, Getting Windows ready screen, We couldn’t complete the updates screen, on the OEM or Windows logo screen, Working on Updates, Failure configuring Windows updates screen – or it could be any screen where you have the spinning dots animation moving endlessly.
+Your PC may be stuck on any screen – it could be stuck restarting or in an endless reboot loop, stuck at log in screen, Ready to install, Please wait screen, Preparing security options, Restoring your previous version of Windows, Getting Windows ready screen, We couldn’t complete the updates screen, on the OEM or Windows logo screen, Working on Updates, Failure configuring Windows updates screen – or it could be any screen where you have the spinning dots animation moving endlessly.

 Windows 10 is stuck on loading some Screen